susannagladh/technical_writing_portfolio/technical-product-documentation-pack/user-guide.md

 ## Invite a new user

-Use this task when you want to give a new person access to FlowDesk.
+Use this task to give a new person access to FlowDesk.

 ### Steps